mrjoelkemp/ya/README.md

 ### Motivation

-We shouldn't have to waste time defining configuration files or build scripts for small projects.
+Tools like Grunt and Gulp are good for large applications.
+However, for smaller projects, we shouldn't have to waste time defining configuration files or build scripts.
 Our tools should do that for us – downloading any dependencies and recompiling changes along the way.

 YA is that tool.
 It manages Grunt behind the scenes and auto-generates your Gruntfile.